-How Surgeons are Using 3D Models for Reconstructive Surgery
+How Surgeons are Using 3D Models in Reconstructive Surgery

 Three years ago, Dr. Bon Verweij was the first surgeon to perform a full skull replacement transplant using a 3D model.
 His patient, a 22-year-old woman diagnosed with a rare cranial disease, now lives a healthy life with few, if any, lingering symptoms.